 Question: Can I go view/see homes in person?

 The short answer is YES.
 In the state of NC, real estate is considered to be an essential business.
 With that being the case, real estate agents and consumers are allowed to participate in all aspects of this.
 Here's an excerpt from Roy Cooper's executive order:

-However, In Mecklenburg County which has the strictest guidelines and guidelines that supersede the NC mandate, you can ONLY view vacant homes and even then, only under certain conditions.
-Those conditions being:
+However, In Mecklenburg County, which has the strictest guidelines and guidelines that supersede the NC mandate, you can ONLY view vacant homes, and even then, only under certain conditions.
+Those conditions are:

 To translate, in Mecklenburg County, you need to be in a pretty desperate situation in order to view homes and if so, they can only be vacant.
 Additionally, you would have to meet the Realtor there (not ride with) and maintain all social distancing requirements.

 Question: Can I purchase/contract on a home right now?